SlugBot/web/patch_notes.md

 ### New Additions
   - Added more filigree profile mod variations to shop pool.
-  - Added smoke glow profile mod to the shop pool.
+  - Added Smoke glow profile mod to the shop pool.

 *****************************